 One minor drawback is that the Blueair 211+ is a shade louder at maximum speed, which may annoy some users.
 Remember that this is when the device is at its most efficient level and then also produces the maximum airflow.

-The Blueair 211+ produces sound at only 43.9 dBA at a first speed, while at maximum speed, it produces sound at approximately 59.7 dBA.
+The Blueair 211+ produces sound at only 43.9 dBA at the first speed, while at maximum speed, it produces sound at approximately 59.7 dBA.

 I have come across much smaller devices that are drastically louder, and I can say that although the volume produced by the Blueair 211+ is not ideal, I am overwhelmed.
 I think the sleep mode would be a great addition, especially for people like me who prefer to use an air purifier at night.